Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Introduction

-As shown in Lemma \ref{lem:unique}, almost sure finiteness of the above quantity on finite intervals leads to pathwise uniqueness, as in such a case one can appropriately decouple the dynamics of a finite number of particles from the infinite system (intuitively, one can think in this case that a `light cone' condition holds, whereby a tagged particle can only `see' the effects of finitely many particles on a given time interval).
-Proving finiteness of $K^*$ is one of the key technical ingredients in our proofs.
-In Section \ref{ssec:ptwise}, we obtain upper and lower bounds on particle trajectories in terms of \emph{Brownian last passage percolation quantities} of the form defined in \eqref{eq:VMdef}, \eqref{eq:VMplusdef} and \eqref{eq:WMdef}.
+As shown in Lemma \ref{lem:unique}, almost sure finiteness of the above quantity leads to pathwise uniqueness, as in such a case one can appropriately decouple the dynamics of a finite number of particles from the infinite system.
+This fact has an intuitive explanation, namely that when $K^*$ is finite, the causal structure of the particle system is such that the collision-mediated effects of only finitely many particles can reach a tagged particle in a given time interval.
+Proving finiteness of $K^*$ is therefore one of the key technical ingredients in our proofs.
+In Section \ref{ssec:ptwise}, we obtain upper and lower bounds on particle trajectories in terms of \emph{Brownian last-passage percolation quantities} of the form defined in \eqref{eq:VMdef}, \eqref{eq:VMplusdef} and \eqref{eq:WMdef}.
 Probability estimates on these quantities are obtained in Section \ref{ssec:lpp}.
 The main ingredients here are large deviation bounds on largest eigenvalues of random matrices, probability concentration estimates on infima of Gaussian processes, and other Gaussian process estimates.
-In Section \ref{sec:pfthm2.6} the probability estimates of Section \ref{ssec:lpp} are applied to prove finiteness of $K^*$ which is then used to complete the proof of Theorem \ref{thm:unique}.
-This section is the technical heart of the paper which brings together the various monotonicity estimates from Section \ref{sec:finprop}, and Brownian last passage percolation estimates from Sections \ref{ssec:ptwise} and \ref{ssec:lpp}.
-Section \ref{ssec:approximative} shows that the approximative versions satisfy the conditions \ref{cn:cstar} and \ref{cn:cstar2} on the local times.
+In Section \ref{sec:pfthm2.6}, the probability estimates of Section \ref{ssec:lpp} are applied to prove finiteness of $K^*$, which is then used to complete the proof of Theorems \ref{thm:unique1}, \ref{thm:unique2}, and \ref{thm:unique3}.
+This section is the technical heart of the paper which brings together the various monotonicity estimates from Section \ref{ssec:ptwise} and Brownian last-passage percolation estimates from Section \ref{ssec:lpp}.
+Section \ref{ssec:approximative} shows that the approximative versions satisfy the conditions \eqref{eq:cncstar} and \eqref{eq:cncstar2} on the local times.
 Finally, in Section \ref{proofexist}, we prove our main result on strong existence (Theorem \ref{thm:exist}).